 - Jumbo or "proprietary" reverse mortgages.
 These are offered by the private sector, and each company sets its own rules.
 These are generally more flexible than HECMs, and may be available to those who don't qualify under the FHA's program or who wish to borrow more than it allows.
 However, they're less regulated than HECMs, and can be more expensive than the government-backed alternative.
 This makes careful comparison shopping essential.

 - Single purpose reverse mortgages.
 As the name implies, these can be used for only one purpose. and that's usually home repairs, payment of property taxes or making energy-efficiency improvements.
 They tend to be offered by local government agencies or nonprofit organizations and are usually available to low-income borrowers only.
-Interest rates for these loans are usually low (or even zero).
+Reverse mortgage interest rates are usually low (or even zero).
 Again, eligibility criteria and borrowing limits vary from lender to lender.

 Because maximum reverse mortgage limits are often unique to each lender of jumbo/proprietary and single-purpose loans, it's not possible to provide helpful guidelines -- the information given below applies only to HECMs.